ptitSeb/box86/docs/COMPILE.md

 `mkdir build; cd build; cmake .. -DPHYTIUM=1 -DCMAKE_BUILD_TYPE=RelWithDebInfo; make -j4`

 As most Phytium (D2000 or FT2000/4) device run AARCH64 OS, you'll need an `armhf` multiarch environment, and an armhf gcc: On debian/ubuntu, install it with `sudo apt install gcc-arm-linux-gnueabihf`.
+Also, on armbian, you may need to also use `sudo apt install libc6-dev-armhf-cross` or you may have an issue with `crt1.o` and a few other similar file not found at link.

 #### for Other ARM Linux platforms